ArunaStorage/documentation/get_started/basic_usage/01_Get-Storage-Access.md

 ## User registration

-Users can register themselves in an AOS instance with their valid OIDC token.
+Users can register themselves in an AOS instance with their valid OIDC token received from the AAI login.

 ### Bash:
 ```bash